Anwilcz/SEI-Project-3-59/README.md

 ### Wins
 - Building a fully responsive application with a complex user interface.
-- Navbars that change their dimensions and appearance for different react routes.
+- Navbars that change their dimensions and appearance for different React routes.
 - Making the date range picker work as a main data filter.
 - Enabling usage of a variety of filters at the same time.
 - Managing all the CRUD routes with custom middleware and consuming its own API.